-Dr. Joan Clos, Executive Director of UN-Habitat Dr. Joan Clos is the Executive Director of the United Nations Human Settlements Programme (UN-Habitat), at the level of Under Secretary General by the United Nations General Assembly.
+Dr. Joan Clos is the immediate Executive Director of the United Nations Human Settlements Programme (UN-Habitat), at the level of Under Secretary General by the United Nations General Assembly.
 He has held this office since October 2010.
 Born in Barcelona on 29 June 1949, he is a medical doctor with a distinguished career in public service and diplomacy.
 He was twice elected Mayor of Barcelona, serving two terms from 1997 until 2006.

 He was Minister of Industry, Tourism, and Trade of Spain between 2006 and 2008.
 Prior to joining the United Nations, he served as the Spanish Ambassador to Turkey and Azerbaijan.
 He is a medicine graduate from the Universidad Autónoma de Barcelona (UAB), and specialized in Public Health and Epidemiology at the University of Edinburgh (Scotland).
 Dr. Joan Clos then joined the Barcelona Municipal Government as the Director of Public Health in 1979.